-International agreements duly put into effect bear the force of law.
-No appeal to the Constitutional Court shall be made with regard to these agreements, on the grounds that they are unconstitutional.
-In the case of a conflict between international agreements in the area of fundamental rights and freedoms duly put into effect and the domestic laws due to differences in provisions on the same matter, the provisions of international agreements shall prevail.
+International agreements duly put into effect carry the force of law.
+No appeal to the Constitutional Court can be made with regard to these agreements, on the ground that they are unconstitutional.
+In case of a conflict between the laws and international agreements duly put into effect in the field of fundamental rights and freedoms due to different in provisions on the same matter, the provisions of the international agreements shall prevail.

-E. Authorisation to Enact Decrees Having the Force of Law
+E. Authorisation to Enact Decrees Having Force of Law

-ARTICLE 91.
-The Turkish Grand National Assembly may empower the Council of Ministers to issue decrees having the force of law.
-However, the fundamental rights, individual rights and duties included in the First and Second Chapter of the Second Part of the Constitution and the political rights and duties listed in the Fourth Chapter, cannot be regulated by decrees having the force of law except during periods of martial law and states of emergency.
+The Turkish Grand National Assembly may empower the Council of Ministers to issue decrees having force of law.
+However, the fundamental rights, individual rights, and duties included in the First and Second Chapter of the Second Part of the Constitution and the political rights and duties listed in the Fourth Chapter cannot be regulated by decrees having force of law except during periods of martial law and states of emergency.

-The empowering law shall define the purpose, scope, principles, and operative period of the decree having the force of law, and whether more than one decree will be issued within the same period.
+The empowering law shall define the purpose, scope, principles, and operative period of the decree having force of law, and whether more than one decree will be issued within the same period.

-Resignation or fall of the Council of Ministers, or expiration of the legislative term shall not cause the termination of the power conferred for the given period.
+Resignation or fall of the Council of Ministers or expiration of the legislative term shall not cause the termination of the power conferred for the given period.

-When approving a decree having the force of law before the end of the prescribed period, the Turkish Grand National Assembly shall also state whether the power has terminated or will continue until the expiry of the said period.
+When approving a decree having force of law before the end of the prescribed period, the Turkish Grand National Assembly shall also state whether the power has terminated or will continue until the expiry of the said period.

-Provisions relating to the decrees having the force of law issued by the Council of Ministers meeting under the chairmanship of the President of the Republic in time of martial law or states of emergency, are reserved.
+Provisions relating to the decrees having force of law issued by the Council of Ministers meeting under the chairmanship of the President of the Republic, in time of martial law or states of emergency, are reserved.

-Decrees having the force of law shall come into force on the day of their publication in the Official Gazette.
+Decrees having force of law shall come into force on the day of their publication in the Official Gazette.
 However, a later date may be indicated in the decree as the date of entry into force.